KP integrability of non-perturbative differentials: Introduction

 \subsection{Acknowledgments}

 We thank G. Borot and B. Eynard for useful discussions and encouragement to apply our methods to this problem.
 Substantial part of this project was completed during the stay of the authors at the CGP IBS in Pohang, which we thank for hospitality.
+We also thank the anonymous referees for valuable remarks.

 A.~A. was supported by the Institute for Basic Science (IBS-R003-D1).
 B.~B. was supported by the ISF Grant 876/20.
 B.~B., P.~D.-B., and M.~K. were supported by the Russian Science Foundation (grant No. 24-11-00366).
 S.~S. was supported by the Dutch Research Council grant OCENW.M.21.233.